782618297/io_scene_scs/Materials.md

   [[images/SCS_Material_Specials_-_Imported_Shader.png]]

-  When you import any existing game model and some of the material effects cannot be found in existing Shader Presets, Imported Shader is created.
+  When you import any existing game model and some of the materials cannot be found in existing Shader Presets, Imported Shader is created.
 Attributes cannot be edited, but it will still export correctly as it was in original file.
-Though textures and their mappings can be changed.
+Though textures and their mappings can be changed for visual preview.

+  Additionally there is "Mappings" field inside "Textures" for this type of shader. "tex_coord_X" entries specify which UV layer will be exported for this alias.

+### Properties and usage

+Properties in material are shader type dependent.
+So each type of shader may have different attributes and textures.
+Additionally there is "WT" button for some of the properties which can be written trough all of the looks, for more information see the section [[Look System]]

 **Substance**

-Item from list of physical materials, which is loaded from Material Substance Library file (see the chapter “Path Settings” in [[Global Settings]]).
+Substance property is item from list of physical materials, which is loaded from Material Substance Library file (see the chapter “Path Settings” in [[Global Settings]]).
 These can for example set up the physical type of the road surface.

 **Material Attributes**